moj-analytical-services/splink/docs/dev_guides/changing_splink/testing.md

 ### Tests in CI

-Splink utilises [github actions](https://docs.github.com/en/actions) to run tests for each pull request.
+Splink utilises [GitHub actions](https://docs.github.com/en/actions) to run tests for each pull request.
 This consists of a few independent checks:

 * The full test suite is run separately against several different python versions
 * The [example notebooks](../../demos/examples/examples_index.md) are checked to ensure they run without error